lm-sys/RouteLLM/README.md

 The threshold used for routing controls the cost-quality tradeoff.
 The range of meaningful thresholds varies depending on the type of router and the queries you receive.
 Therefore, we recommend calibrating thresholds using a sample of your incoming queries, as well as the % of queries you'd like to route to the stronger model.

-As an example, we support calibrating thresholds based on the public [Chatbot Arena dataset](https://huggingface.co/datasets/lmsys/lmsys-arena-human-preference-55k).
+By default, we support calibrating thresholds based on the public [Chatbot Arena dataset](https://huggingface.co/datasets/lmsys/lmsys-arena-human-preference-55k).
 For example, to calibrate the threshold for the `mf` router such that 50% of calls are routed to the stronger model:

 ```
 > python -m routellm.calibrate_threshold --task calibrate --routers mf --strong-model-pct 0.5 --config config.example.yaml